Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

-**Likely cause:** No applicable action, outside the display's saved interaction distance, poor view angle, failed line of sight, wrong interior/bucket, unavailable DUI, disabled page interaction, or missing view permission.
+**Likely cause:** No applicable action, outside the display's saved interaction distance, poor view angle, failed line of sight, wrong interior/bucket, unavailable DUI, or disabled page interaction.

 **Verify:** Stand within 2.5 meters by default, face the screen, and test a display with multiple pages or Live Map/Bodycams controls.

-**Corrective action:** Restore view ACE, correct the display's interaction distance and world context, enable `Config.PageInteraction`, and remove geometry blocking line of sight.
+**Corrective action:** Correct the display's interaction distance and world context, enable `Config.PageInteraction`, and remove geometry blocking line of sight.
 A one-page display intentionally hides the prompt only when its current page has no map/bodycam action.

 ## The wrong nearby display changes page